BERNBOROUGH

 Bernborough, Queensland’s greatest horse was to racing what Sir Donald Bradman was to cricket

-Bernborough's professional career had an unpromising start.
-Initially bred by Mr. Harry Winten and owned by Messrs.
-Frank and John Bach, his racing was confined to Toowoomba due to suspicions held by the racing authorities in Queensland and NSW regarding his connections.
 He won 11 from 19 starts from the age of two to six, but only earned about £1000 in total prizemoney.
 Bernborough's participation in any major metropolitan turf events were not authorised until Sydney restaurant owner, Azzalin Romano finally acquired ownership for 2600 Guineas.
 His running ability was never in question, and as a two-year-old, he demonstrated exceptional performance, securing four victories and one second-place finish in five starts.
 Notably, he was already carrying a significant weight of 9st 9lbs during these races, around 61kg.

-What followed is the stuff of legends.
-Bernborough immediately produced a victory in the AJC Villiers Stakes.
-This was followed by 14 consecutive wins at distances of six (1200m) to eleven (2200m) furlongs, often under substantial weights.
-Bernborough won his next three starts in a row in Sydney for Mulley and was sent to Melbourne where he won the 1946 Futurity Stakes by five lengths carrying 64.5 kilos.
-Next, he won the 28 horse Newmarket with 63 kilos.
 Both the Futurity and the Newmarket were Group one races and his sequence of two group one wins quickly became five – as he returned to Sydney to win the Rawson Stakes, Chipping Norton Stakes and the All Aged Stakes.
 Bernborough’s target was then to come to Brisbane and run in the Doomben 10,000 one week and the Doomben Cup the next.
 Burdened with 65.5 kilos in the 10,000, he came with a barnstorming run from last in the field of 27 to win, running away in course record time.
-The late racecaller Keith Noud burst on to the radio: “Here’s Bernborough from the clouds, he’s coming like a tornado.”
+The late racecaller Keith Noud burst on to the radio:

-His win was so emphatic, that the handicapper re-handicapped the horse to carry 68.5 kilos in the Doomben Cup.
+His win was so emphatic, that the handicapper re-weighted the horse to carry 68.5 kilos in the Doomben Cup.
 That didn’t matter to Bernborough, as he beat them again.
 Settling nicely 5th spot in the running, Bernborough wound up from the turned and powered past the leaders over the final 250m to win in his classic, dominant style.

 Returning to Sydney, Bernborough was victorious in the Warwick Stakes, Chelmsford Stakes and Hill Stakes and he was then set for the Caulfield and Melbourne Cups.
 He received 68 kilos and 67.5 kilos respectively in the Melbourne spring double.
 Sent out a 7-4 favourite for the Caulfield Cup, Bernborough had an interrupted run in the straight and flew home to run 5th, with his winning sequence of 15 wins in a row brought to a halt.
 Billy Briscoe was now given the ride as the lead up to the Melbourne Cup, and on 2 November 1946 Bernborough had his last race in the MacKinnon Stakes.
 Challenging for the lead just after entering the home straight, he suffered torn sesamoid ligaments and had to be pulled up.
-The great mare Flight, who had finished second to Bernborough on many occasions, went on to win.
+The great mare FLIGHT, who had finished second to Bernborough on many occasions, went on to win.

 After recovering from his injuries, Bernborough was sold to famous US movie producer Louis B. Mayer for 93,000 guineas for stud duties in the USA, where he went on to moderate success as a stallion at Spendthrift Farm in Lexington, Kentucky.
 He sired the winners of more than $4,500,000.
-Bernborough's progeny included; Berseem, a champion American sprinter who established a new world record, 1 min.
+Bernborough's progeny included; BERSEEM, a champion American sprinter who established a new world record, 1 min.
 33.8 seconds for a mile.
-First Aid, won the Whitney Handicap and $223,527.
-Hook Money, sire of Shandon Belle (won Irish 1000 Guineas)
+FIRST AID, won the Whitney Handicap and $223,527.
+HOOK MONEY, sire of SHANDON BELLE (won Irish 1000 Guineas)

 A bronze sculpture commemorating Bernborough is located in the town of Toowoomba.
 As a life size replica, it is the largest bronze sculpture cast of a horse in the southern hemisphere, dedicated to a horse affectionately known as the "Toowoomba Tornado."